-There are plenty of transportation options available throughout Oahu.
+There are plenty of transportation options available throughout the state.
 But don't settle on the first choice you find!
-Instead, use this guide to learn the advantages and disadvantages of traveling around the island.
+Instead, use our guide to learn the advantages and disadvantages of traveling around the island.

 Related Post: Oahu on a Budget: How to Save BIG With a Go City Pass

 Your answer depends greatly on how you'd like to spend your time.
 For example, say you're in chill mode and want to hang by the pool sipping Mai tais and catching waves the whole visit – you might consider a less frequent way like walking, ride-sharing, or a service like Uber.

 However, if you're a non-stop adventurer who can't walk by a museum or national monument without taking a gander, a rental car may be the way to go.
 If you are unsure what to do, check out our 10 Things to Do in Honolulu for some tips.

 If convenience is important, renting a car is the way to go.
 The island is only 44 miles long and 30 miles wide, so gas won't be terribly expensive, and it could be the most efficient way to see Oahu.